-I am a theater director and professor at Skidmore College, training students to be innovative theater makers who will reflect a greater breadth of the human experience on global stages by engaging with the dynamic intersections of race, gender, language, culture and social justice.
+I am a theater director and professor at Skidmore College, training students to be innovative theater makers in order to reflect a greater breadth of the human experience on global stages by engaging with the dynamic intersections of race, gender, language, culture and social justice.
 As a scholar artist, I integrate pedagogy, performance, and research in my scholarly and artistic work.
-I am drawn to plays that engage cultural and global issues and strive to create opportunities for such plays to be realized through my teaching, research and professional endeavors.
+I am drawn to plays that engage with race, gender, language and global issues.
+I strive to create opportunities for such plays to be realized through my teaching, research and professional endeavors.
 I am artist, teacher and scholar in all I do as I seek to center antiracist, decolonizing, and reparative strategies.
-My areas of expertise include directing, world theater history, intercultural performance, translation studies, African American theater, theater of Cape Verde (West Africa), creole and mixed race performance, theater for social change, musical theater, new play development, world theater history, and directing.
+My areas of research and teaching include: multilingual performance, translation studies, African American theater, theater of Cape Verde (West Africa), creole and mixed race performance, theater for social change, musical theater, new play development, world theater history, and directing.

 I am honored to be part of CASTING A MOVEMENT, edited by Claire Syler and Daniel Banks.
 Our editors brought together a diverse group of practitioners and scholars who believe that “ …casting is a way to invite more people to the table so that the full breadth of US identities can be reflected onstage, and that casting is inherently a political act; because an actor’s embodied presence both communicates a dramatic narrative and evokes cultural assumptions associated with appearance, skin color, gender, sexuality, and ability, casting choices are never neutral.”